mabentwickeltsich/MendeleyMacros/README.md

 > **Important:** This macro will NOT work out if its context.
 This is just to show what modifications have to be made to the original macro installed by Mendeley's plugin.

 ## Installation
 Copy the code to your Microsoft Word macros to install any of the `GWDG_*` macros.
+See note below if using a Mac!

+The  `GWDG_*` macros make use of regular expressions; hence you need to enable the RegExp object in Visual Basic for Applications.
+This can be done from the menu “Tools” | “References” and checking the box next to “Microsoft VBScript Regular Expressions 5.5”.

-To install `refreshDocument` macro you need to modify the original macro by inserting the three extra lines with the comment `'MabEntwickeltSich`:
+To install the `refreshDocument` macro you need to modify the original macro by inserting the three extra lines with the comment `'MabEntwickeltSich`:

-What you need is to open the file *Mendeley-1.16.1.dotm* located in *C:\Program Files\Mendeley Desktop\wordPlugin* (check your own installation, your version of Mendeley may be different) and modify the macro:
+What you need to do is to open the file *Mendeley-1.16.1.dotm* (or *Mendeley-word201\*-1.16.1.dot* on a Mac) located in *C:\Program Files\Mendeley Desktop\wordPlugin* (or */Applications/Mendeley Desktop.app/Contents/Resources/macWordPlugin/word201\** on a Mac).
+Check your own installation, your version of Mendeley may be different.
+Then modify the macro:

 `Function refreshDocument(Optional openingDocument As Boolean = False) As Boolean`

 The macro is located in the module *MendeleyLib*.
 For this, you may have to enable macros for the document when you open it.
 You may also need to enable the “Developer” tab in Microsoft Word.
 Once you finish the modifications, save the changes and close Microsoft Word.
 Open Mendeley Desktop, uninstall the Microsoft Word plugin and reinstall it again for the changes to take effect.

-The  `GWDG_*` macros make use of regular expressions; hence you need to enable the RegExp object in Visual Basic for Applications.
-This can be done from the menu “Tools” | “References” and checking the box next to “Microsoft VBScript Regular Expressions 5.5”.
+**A sad note for Mac users**

+The current versions of `GAUG_createHyperlinksForCitationsAPA` and `GAUG_createHyperlinksForCitationsIEEE` make use of regular expressions which are not available on Mac OS X. HOWEVER, there is hope if you need the hyperlinks for the IEEE CSL citation style.
+Commit [6289273](https://github.com/mabentwickeltsich/MendeleyMacros/tree/6289273e87c2ab233ef9de91c27433519e4ca27f) has an old version of `GAUG_createHyperlinksForCitationsIEEE` without regular expressions which you can still use.
+Follow the standard installation.

 ## Usage